dirkes.studio

 For millennia, kings and queens have ruled under the symbol of the crown.
 Crafted from rare and precious materials inaccessible to ordinary people, the extravagance of a crown aims to show the divide between ruler and subject, making its wearer’s power visible.
 A crown is not an ornament—it is a declaration of authority, overseeing the claim of new territories and symbolizing dominion over lands far and wide.

 Today, the conquest of land has shifted to a new frontier: the digital domain.
-Corporations now claim vast territories in social media, navigation, and retail.
+Corporations now claim vast territories in social media, navigation, and retail through data mining and the construction of false realities.
 These modern rulers—self-crowned kings and queens of the digital age—wield their power not over physical landscapes but over virtual spaces.

 A paper crown I